 Though all toys supplied in the UK undergo rigorous testing for toxicity and flammability, many imported toys from unverified suppliers are found to use lead-based paints and plastic containing high levels of lead.
 Painted wooden blocks, cars and toy jewellery are some of the common culprits in this category.

 Lead poisoning is a serious health hazard and is often hard to detect as it does not produce any immediately visible symptoms, but the will have a long-term effect on the child’s brain development, learning and behaviour.
 As lead poisoning occurs only through ingestion and not through contact or handling, the risk is higher for toddlers and infants who expose themselves to the lead paint or dust by putting the toys in their mouth or chewing at them.
-Do check out this article by the NHS for more details.

 As endearing as it is to pass down toys with sentimental value, it is best to say a polite no to donations of vintage plastic toys and other cute finds from the attic.
 Most plastic toys and collectables manufactured before the ban of lead-based paints for toys in 1978 have been found to contain high levels of lead, cadmium and arsenic, exceeding the current US and European limits.